awsdocs/aws-lambda-developer-guide/doc_source/java-package.md

 + [com\.amazonaws:aws\-lambda\-java\-events](https://github.com/aws/aws-lambda-java-libs/tree/master/aws-lambda-java-events) – Input types for events from services that invoke Lambda functions\.
 + [com\.amazonaws:aws\-lambda\-java\-log4j2](https://github.com/aws/aws-lambda-java-libs/tree/master/aws-lambda-java-log4j2) – An appender library for Log4j 2 that you can use to add the request ID for the current invocation to your [function logs](java-logging.md)\.

-These libraries are available through [Maven Central Repository](https://search.maven.org/search?q=g:com.amazonaws)\.
+These libraries are available through [Maven central repository](https://search.maven.org/search?q=g:com.amazonaws)\.
 Add them to your build definition as follows\.

 ------
 #### [ Gradle ]